StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

-# How to Configure an OAuth 2.0 Authentication Provider
+# How to Configure an OAuth 2.0 Authentication Provider (Deprecated)

 <!-- md:license Platinum -->